 The growth of international collaboration in Europe can be also explained by the prestige maximization model of universities, which captures the changing dynamics of IRC and its financial and reputational implications.
-According to this model, which also captures the dynamics of global science, IRC is of increasing importance for individual and institutional success, and universities act principally as "prestige maximizers" rather than "profit maximizers" (Melguizo & Strober, 2007, p.
-634; Slaughter & Leslie, 1997, pp. 122-123).
-Focusing on individual prestige generation through publications, research grants, patents, and awards, the model posits a strong link between individual and institutional prestige: "In maximizing their individual prestige, faculty members simultaneously maximize the prestige of their departments and institutions" (Melguizo & Strober, 2007, p.
-635).
-As prestige maximizers, universities and individual scientists must compete for critical resources and publication in high-impact journals-a key dimension of this competition (Slaughter & Leslie, 1997, p.
-114).
-In win-win cases, both the individual scientist and her institution maximize their prestige, which the global science community measures in terms of publications in elite journals, competitive research grants, and top academic awards.
-In Europe over the last decade, prestige is increasingly maximized through internationally co-authored papers (although tensions related to the demise of traditional scholarly community norms still favor solo research in some fields) (Yemini, 2019).
-The gradual transition from "scientific nationalism" to the paradigm of "global networked science" seems to parallel the increasing importance of individual ambition at the expense of broader national-level drivers of international collaboration.
+According to this model, which also captures the dynamics of global science, IRC is of increasing importance for individual and institutional success, and universities act principally as 'prestige maximizers' rather than 'profit maximizers' (Slaughter and Leslie 1997, 122-123; Melguizo and Strober 2007, 634).
+Focusing on individual prestige generation through publications, research grants, patents, and awards, the model posits a strong link between individual and institutional prestige: 'In maximizing their individual prestige, faculty members simultaneously maximize the prestige of their departments and institutions' (Melguizo and Strober 2007, 635).
+As prestige maximizers, universities and individual scientists must compete for critical resources and publication in high-impact journals - a key dimension of this competition (Slaughter and Leslie 1997, 114).
+In win-win cases, both the individual scientist and her institution maximize their prestige, which the global science community measures in terms of publications in elite journals, competitive research grants, and top academic awards (Kwiek 2018b, 2-3).
+In Europe over the last decade, prestige is increasingly maximized through internationally co-authored papers (although there are tensions related to the demise of traditional scholarly community norms still favor solo research in some fields) (Yemini 2019).
+The gradual transition from 'scientific nationalism' to the paradigm of 'global networked science' seems to parallel the increasing importance of individual ambition at the expense of broader national-level drivers of international collaboration.